warkrismagic/mcp-ui-fork_research/examples/server/README.md

 Drop those URLs into any MCP-compatible host to see `mcp-ui` in action.

 ## 🛣️ Roadmap

+- [X] Add online playground
+- [ ] Support React Server Components
-- [ ] Support new SSR methods (e.g., RSC)
+- [ ] Support Remote-DOM
-- [ ] Support additional client-side libraries
+- [ ] Support additional client-side libraries (e.g., Vue)
-- [ ] Expand UI Action API
+- [ ] Expand UI Action API (beyond tool calls)
 - [ ] Do more with Resources and Sampling

 ## 🤝 Contributing

 Contributions, ideas, and bug reports are welcome!
-See our [contribution guidelines](https://github.com/idosal/mco-ui/blob/main/.github/CONTRIBUTING.md) to get started.
+See the [contribution guidelines](https://github.com/idosal/mcp-ui/blob/main/.github/CONTRIBUTING.md) to get started.

 ## 📄 License